 The EEC is a nine-member commission.
 Five commissioners are appointed by the Governor, and one commissioner each is appointed from the Attorney General, Secretary of State, Comptroller, and Treasurer.
-The Commission promotes ethics in public service and ensures that the State's business is conducted with efficiency, transparency, fairness, and integrity by facilitating compliance, implementation, and enforcement of the State Officials and Employees Ethics Act.
-The Commission is also responsible for appointing the Chief Procurement Officers (CPO).
+The Commission promotes ethics in public service and ensures that the State's business is conducted with efficiency, transparency, fairness, and integrity by facilitating compliance, implementation, and enforcement of the State Officials and Employee Ethics Act.
+The Commission also provides independent oversight of the procurement process.
 The talented and dedicated staff of the Chief Procurement Office for General Services ensures that the more than $7 billion in procurements under its jurisdiction are fair, transparent, accountable, and in the best interest of the State.

 The staff members of the Chief Procurement Office for General Services are dedicated public servants focused on providing exceptional service and valuable results to the agencies and people we serve.

 The State Purchasing Officer (SPO) is appointed to a 5-year term by the Chief Procurement Officer (CPO), and represents the CPO at the agency level.
 The SPO’s procurement authority is derived from the CPO, enabling this position to help meet the legitimate needs of the agency through a well-run procurement organization.

 •The State Purchasing Officer exercises the Chief Procurement Officer's procurement authority at theagency level.
 At the direction of the Chief Procurement Officer, the State Purchasing Officer may beassigned responsibility to approve or reject contracts for the agency.